Pwaah/learning-laravel/README.md

 Laravel has excellent documentation that serves as the primary learning resource.
 It covers everything you need to know about the framework and provides comprehensive examples and tutorials. <br>
 <br>

-<a href="https://laravel.com/docs/10.x", target = '_blank' >Laravel Official Documentation </a> - The Laravel Documentation to help you understand it.
+<a href="https://laravel.com/docs/10.x" > Official Documentation </a> - The Laravel Documentation to help you understand it.

 </p>